turingschool/launch-curriculum/module5/projects/Capstone.md

 * For each page, create a [wireframe](https://www.usability.gov/how-to-and-tools/methods/wireframing.html) by sketching out what that user will see when they navigate to that page.
 Include details such as header text, buttons, drop downs, forms with the specific fields, graphs etc.
 * [Figma](https://www.figma.com/wireframe-tool/?utm_source=google&utm_medium=cpc&utm_campaign=17340391121&utm_term=free%20wireframe%20tools&utm_content=600487515776&gclid=CjwKCAjw5P2aBhAlEiwAAdY7dLtWlIVK0NWWHUXbjj8KMAaBN8P1lO16khOpesJ63utNI5b-cF1e2xoClmoQAvD_BwE) is a great tool for wireframing

 ✅Deliverable: Send a link to your instructors with your wireframes.
+Your wireframes are due by EOD Monday.

 ### User Stories